mikejmc3/public/README.md

 # public

 Welcome to my repository!
-This contains a curated selection of materials I have produced throughout my journey in the fields of psychometrics and data science.
+This contains a curated selection of materials I have produced throughout my journey in analytics.
+All of these materials represent topics I find interesting--some practical, and others are just fun.